-For the first time since gender pay gap reporting began in 2017, the gap has not changed from the previous year.
-Although it is very similar to the 2021 figure, we need to bear in mind that, with the gap still being relatively small, it is difficult to identify any specific underlying issues.
+Whilst there is a gap it is difficult to identify any specific underlying issues.
 Having undertaken some analysis, this has not revealed any specific areas for action, other than to highlight that roles in some particular areas of the workforce tend to be filled almost exclusively by either male or female applicants.
 Therefore, we will continue to monitor the position and undertake more detailed analysis over the current year with a view to being in a position to provide an action plan then should the gap still be increasing at that point.